q1x/zabbix-gnomes/README.md

 - `zhtmplfinder.py` - 	Finds linked templates for a Zabbix host.
 - `zthostfinder.py` - 	Finds hosts that are linked to a template.
 - `zthtmllinker.py` - 	Links host(group)s to a list of templates.
+- `zthtmlunlink.py` - 	Unlinks host(group)s from a list of templates.

 ### Trigger related:
 - `zhtrigfinder.py` -   Finds triggers on a host.